vida-lashani/Image_Segmentation/README.md

 Edge Detection: Use the edge indicator function to guide the contour evolution toward object boundaries.
 Contour Evolution: The contour evolves by minimizing the energy function over a specified number of iterations.
 Output: Display the final segmented lung boundaries and the corresponding 3D phi matrix.
-The code will visualize the segmentation process with real-time 2D contour plots and 3D visualizations.